xeruf/mostr/README.md

 - TBI: `*[INT]` - set priority - can also be used in task creation, with any digit
 - TBI: `;[TEXT]` - list comments or comment on task
 - TBI: show status history and creation with attribution
+- `&` - revert
+  - with string argument, find first matching task in history
+  - with int argument, jump back X tasks
-- `&` - undo last action (moving in place or upwards confirms pending actions)
+  - undo last action (moving in place or upwards confirms pending actions)
 - `wss://...` - switch or subscribe to relay (prefix with space to forcibly add a new one)

 Property Filters: